-Grades 10, 11, 12 1 Period Daily Yearlong 1 Credit Fee: \$10.00
+Grades 10, 11, 12 1 Period Daily Yearlong 1 Credit Fee: \$10.00 be in A Cappella Choir.

 This is a highly selective group.
 Membership is determined by individual auditions held in the second semester of each year.
 Members are selected on the basis of voice quality, range, pitch discrimination, memory, and music reading ability.
 The Choir performs in public concerts, school assemblies and other community programs.
 Students will be required to pay a fee for robe maintenance.